 What is Swim Guide?

 Swim Guide is an international program used by Riverkeepers and other advocates to provide up-to-date recreational water quality data for beaches, lakes, and rivers around the world.
-Catawba Riverkeeper piloted the program on Lake Wylie last summer.
+Catawba Riverkeeper piloted the program on Lake Wylie in 2019.

-This summer, we’re excited to expand the Swim Guide to the 5 other major lakes – Lake James, Lake Hickory, Lake Norman, Mountain Island Lake, and Lake Wateree – in addition to Lake Wylie.
+In 2021, we expanded the program to 58 sites on the 5 other major lakes – Lake James, Lake Hickory, Lake Norman, Mountain Island Lake, and Lake Wateree – in addition to Lake Wylie.

 How does it work?

-Riverkeeper staff, interns, and volunteers will collect samples on Thursday mornings, which will be tested for E. coli in the Riverkeeper’s in-house lab.
-Results will be posted on Fridays in a stoplight system (green, yellow, red), so that you can make informed decisions about swimming over the weekend.
+Riverkeeper staff, interns, and volunteers collect samples on Thursday mornings, which are tested for E. coli in the Riverkeeper’s in-house lab.
+Results are posted on Fridays in a stoplight system (green, yellow, red), so that you can make informed decisions about swimming over the weekend.